 8. Also welcomes the report of the Secretary-General on the progress made in the implementation of the outcome document of the high-level plenary meeting of the General Assembly known as the World Conference on Indigenous Peoples;

-9. Decides to hold, at its thirty-sixth third session, a half-day panel discussion on the commemoration of the 10th anniversary of the adoption of the United Nations Declaration on the Rights of Indigenous People the causes and consequences of violence against indigenous women and girls, including those with disabilities, and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities;
+9. Decides to hold, at its thirty-sixth third session, a half-day panel discussion on challenges and good practices in the implementation of the United Nations Declaration on the Rights of Indigenous Peoples in the framework of the 10th anniversary of its adoption, and the commemoration of the 10th anniversary of the adoption of the United Nations Declaration on the Rights of Indigenous People the causes and consequences of violence against indigenous women and girls, including those with disabilities, and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities and to prepare a summary report of the panel to be submitted to the Human Rights Council prior to its thirty-eight session;

-10. Welcomes the ongoing cooperation and coordination among the Special Rapporteur, the Permanent Forum on Indigenous Issues and the Expert Mechanism, and their permanent effort to promote the United Nations Declaration on the Rights of Indigenous Peoples, including the follow-up to the World Conference of Indigenous Peoples, and invites them to continue to work in close cooperation with all Human Rights Council mechanisms within their respective mandates;
+10. Welcomes the ongoing cooperation and coordination among the Special Rapporteur, the Permanent Forum on Indigenous Issues and the Expert Mechanism, and their permanent effort to promote the rights of indigenous peoples, the United Nations Declaration on the Rights of Indigenous Peoples, including the follow-up to the World Conference of Indigenous Peoples, and invites them to continue to work in close cooperation with all Human Rights Council mechanisms within their respective mandates;

 11. Reaffirms that the United Nations treaty bodies are important mechanisms for the promotion and protection of human rights, and encourages States to give serious consideration to their recommendations regarding indigenous peoples;